Georgekemk/Educopter/testing/README.md

 | The CS pin isn't connected (common when porting your own board) | Make sure to redesign the PCB with the CS pin connected to CS0 or CS1 of the Pi |
 | Component is faulty | Replace the device or test with a known working module to confirm whether the sensor is damaged. |

+N.B.
+In regards to the chip select pin, it was found that any connection error with the IMU resulted in ArduPilot refusing to connect with MAVProxy over network connection.
+If you are experiencing this issue, this could be the problem.

 ## 3. UART device tests ##

 ## A. RC Receiver ##